 The Federal Motor Carrier Safety Act (FMCSA) requires anyone with a commercial learner’s permit or driver’s license to obtain a valid DOT card, also called a Medical Examiner’s Certificate.
-A driver must also carry a DOT card if driving a commercial vehicle or a vehicle weighing more than 10,000 pounds, even if the driver doses not have a commercial license.
+A driver must also carry a DOT card if driving a commercial vehicle or a vehicle weighing more than 10,000 pounds, even if the driver does not have a commercial license.
 The only way to obtain a valid DOT card is to have an examination by a provider.
 Physicians Now offers DOT physical examinations in a convenient location, making it easier for employers to meet the requirements of the FMCSA.
 If any of your employees need urgent care, Rockville Maryland providers are also able to provide medical screenings and treatment for many illnesses and injuries.

 Health History Review

 The provider completing the DOT examination must complete a detailed report documenting the driver’s health history and results of several tests.
 Your employees should expect to answer questions about recent injuries and illnesses, alcohol use, and drug use.
 The provider will also ask if applicants have any of the following:

 • Brain injuries